ISSP Riga Residency

 Duration and timing

-The residency period for each artist is up to 2 months between May 2018 and December 2018 (with a possibility to shift into 2019), dates to be agreed upon individually.
+The residency period for each artist in 2018 is up to 2 months between May 2018 and December 2018 (with a possibility to shift into 2019), dates to be agreed upon individually.

 Resident support and costs *